withoutaface/HLA-NoVR-alyxhl2-ui-weapons/README.md

 Start the game with the launch options ``-novr -vsync``.

 You can also get the NoVR Map Edits addon for smoother traversal and less out of bounds glitches: https://steamcommunity.com/sharedfiles/filedetails/?id=2956743603

-If you get stuck try to move back or crouch!
-In case that does not help you can enable noclip with V.

 ## Controls
 To change the controls/rebind buttons, edit ``game\hlvr\scripts\vscripts\bindings.lua`` in your main Half-Life: Alyx installation folder.